 Microsoft Fabric is an all-in-one analytics solution that covers data ingestion, data science, real-time analytics, and business intelligence.
 It is currently in the public preview state and was released on May 24.

 It simplifies the analytics process by integrating components from Power BI, Azure Synapse, and Azure Data Factory into one platform.
 Fabric’s foundation is based on a Software-as-a-Service (SaaS) model, providing ease of use and integration.
-It is build based on a persona model for the personas data engineering, data science, data warehouse and real-time analytics.
+It is built based on a persona model for the personas data engineering, data science, data warehouse and real-time analytics.

 How to access Microsoft Fabric?